Event Guide

 - Create a header file named

-class in it, which inherits from thell::event::Event
+ServerStartedEvent.hand define theServerStartedEventclass in it, which inherits from thell::event::Eventclass.

 About Cancellable Events

-If you want your event to be cancellable, inherit from the ll::event::Cancellable<ll::event::Event>
+If you want your event to be cancellable, inherit from the ll::event::Cancellable<ll::event::Event> class.

 - Add class members and accessor methods for the event, and export methods using